Create key performance indicator (KPI) visualizations

 KPIs are a great choice:

-- to measure progress (what am I ahead or behind on?)
+To measure progress.
+Answers the question, "What am I ahead or behind on?"

-- to measure distance to a goal (how far ahead or behind am I?)
+To measure distance to a goal.
+Answers the question, "How far ahead or behind am I?"

-A Key Performance Indicator (KPI) is based on a specific measure and is designed to help you evaluate the current value and status of a metric against a defined target.
-Therefore, a KPI visual requires a base measure that evaluates to a value and a target measure or value, and a threshold or goal.
+A designer bases a KPI visual on a specific measure.
+The intention of the KPI is to help you evaluate the current value and status of a metric against a defined target.
+A KPI visual requires a base measure that evaluates to a value, a target measure or value, and a threshold or goal.

-Currently, a KPI dataset needs to contain goal values for a KPI.
-If your dataset doesn't contain one, you can create goals by adding an Excel sheet with goals to your data model or PBIX file.
+A KPI dataset needs to contain goal values for a KPI.
+If your dataset doesn't contain goal values, you can create them by adding an Excel sheet with goals to your data model or PBIX file.

 How to create a KPI

-To follow along, open the Retail Analysis .PBIX file in Power BI Desktop.
-We'll create a KPI that measures the progress we've made toward a sales goal.
+In this example, you'll create a KPI that measures the progress you've made toward a sales goal.

 From the Fields pane, select Sales > Total Units This Year.
-This will be the indicator.
+This value will be the indicator.

 Add Time > FiscalMonth.
-This will be represent the trend.
+This value will represent the trend.

-IMPORTANT: Sort the chart by FiscalMonth.
-Once you convert the visualization to a KPI, there is no option to sort.
+Once you convert the visualization to a KPI, there's no option to sort.
 You must sort it correctly now.

 Convert the visual to a KPI by selecting the KPI icon from the Visualization pane.

-Add a goal.
-Add last years sales as the goal.
-Drag Total Units Last Year to the Target goals field.
+To add a goal, drag Total Units Last Year to the Target goals field.

 Optionally, format the KPI by selecting the paint roller icon to open the Formatting pane.

-- Trend axis - when set to On, the trend axis is displayed as the background of the KPI visual.
+Trend axis - when set to On, the visual shows the trend axis as the background of the KPI visual.

-- Goals - when set to On, the visual displays the goal and the distance from the goal as a percentage.
+Goals - when set to On, the visual shows the goal and the distance from the goal as a percentage.

-- Color coding > Direction - some KPIs are considered better for higher values and some are considered better for lower values.
+Color coding > Direction - people consider some KPIs better for higher values and consider some better for lower values.
 For example, earnings versus wait time.
 Typically a higher value of earnings is better versus a higher value of wait time.
-Select high is better and, optionally, change the color settings.
+Select High is good and, optionally, change the color settings.

-KPIs are also available in Power BI service and on your mobile devices.
-It gives you the option to be always connected to your businesses heartbeat.
+KPIs are also available in the Power BI service and on your mobile devices.
+It gives you the option to be always connected to your business's heartbeat.

 Considerations and troubleshooting

-- If your KPI doesn't look like the one above, it may be because you need to sort by fiscalmonth.
-Since KPIs don't have a sort option, you'll need to sort by fiscalmonth before you convert your visualization to a KPI.
+If your KPI doesn't look like the one above, it may be because you didn't sort by FiscalMonth.
+KPIs don't have a sort option.
+You'll need to start again and sort by FiscalMonth before you convert your visualization to a KPI.